gedw99/deck-all/README.md

 Deck is designed so that each part can use STD IO and so can be piped.

-I compile the processors to WASM so that users can run it locally in a sandbox for security / privacy.
+For Security reasons, I compile the processors to WASM as well as traditional targets.

+To server the WASM and WASI19 and WASI2P, i use https://github.com/stealthrocket/wasi-go/tree/main/cmd/wasirun to wrap the wasi with a host runner.

+To run the pipelines, I use NATS.

-I then use NATS to run the pipeline. https://github.com/choria-io/asyncjobs for example uses nats to run pipelones of schedule or continuously.
+To Servr the pipelines, I use https://github.com/choria-io/asyncjobs to run them on a schedule or continuously jobs.

 ## Build targets